shabbiryk/SocialStar/README.md

-<h3>StarSocial</h3> :  a tool that can be used in Web3 social to help users keep up with and access content from different sources
+<h3>StarSocial</h3> :  a tool that can be used in Web3 social to help users keep up with and access content from different Web3 Socials.

+<h5>Tech Stack: </h5>
+RSS3: Used for fetching the content in a structured, standardized format from Lenster and Farcaster.

+.bit: Used for name resolver (we will be generating new ids using Starknet.id), it provide permissionless decentralized identification for individual users.

+Axios: used the axios.get() method to make an HTTP GET request to fetch data from an RSS3 feed.
+Material UI: Used for Styling the web app.

+Starknet.id:  can be used in Starsocial as a decentralized identification solution for individual users.

 <h4> About </h4>